About the Program

 What are the departmental application requirements?

 Prospective students must apply online.
 You will be required to submit academic transcripts, the GRE (general test)*, a resume or C.V., contact information for three references, and a statement of purpose.
+International students will be required to submit English language test scores as outlined by Graduate Admissions.

 *The GRE is waived for current CSM undergraduate students applying to the B.S./M.S. program.